Activate Your Character Strengths: The Path to Authentic Happiness

 In terms of Maslow’s Hierarchy of Human Needs, pleasures are the satisfaction of our basic human needs, especially biological ones.

-Gratifications Can Lead us to Peak Experiences
+Why Gratifications Lead to Flow and Peak Experience

-In a state of flow, we generally don’t feel what we classically call “emotions.”
-We are focused; we have a clear goal.
+Instead, we are focused; we have a clear goal.
 Entering a timeless state, we are absorbed in deep, effortless activity.
 Perhaps most interestingly, our sense of self vanishes.

 In Authentic Happiness, Seligman outlines two characteristics of what he calls strengths: